yareyaska/my-pizza/README.md

 ##Behavior Driven Development
-**Input Example**: when u visit delani studio the output should be the
+**Input Example**: when u visit my-pizza the output should be the

 **Output Example**: Landing page

-* when u visit delani studio u should land on the landing page:
+* when u visit my-pizza u should land on the landing page:

-**Input Example**:Click "what we do" icons
+**Input Example**:Click "order" icons

-**Output Example**: Descriptions pop up

-* when u click  "what we do" icons it will slide down providing more information about the page and once clicked again the description will dissapear :

-**Input Example**: Hover over portfolio images

-**Output Example**: Name of project appears
+**Output Example**: an order page appears

-* when u hover over an image a white box appears with then name of the project inside. and the project image is visible in the background:

-**Input Example**: fill in comment form

-**Output Example**: information submitted

-* when u fill in the comment section and submit u should be seeing a pop up which says that were have received you message and also a thank u:
+* when u click  "order" icons it will go to another page providing more information about the page. and once ur chose what size,topping and crust u want then your hit the check ur total button it will show u the total amount of things u have ordered,after ur choose what u want and u have seen ur total ur hit the click to order button wich will take u to a form document,ur required to fill the form and hit the confirm ur order button there will be a pop up saying thank u and welcome again